 Contractors involved in the project

-In March 2019, a consortium of Japanese energy solutions provider Mitsubishi Hitachi Power Systems (MHPS) and multi-national engineering services company Elsewedy Electric was awarded the engineering, procurement, and construction (EPC) contract for the Al Layyah CCPP.
+In March 2019, a consortium of Japanese energy solutions provider Mitsubishi Hitachi Power Systems (MHPS) and multi-national engineering services company Elsewedy Electric was awarded the engineering, procurement and construction contract for the Al Layyah CCPP.

-MHPS is responsible for the supply of the power plant’s turbine units and associated equipment, while Elsewedy Electric’s scope of work includes engineering and civil construction works, procuring balance-of-plant (BOP) equipment, and installing gas and steam turbines.
+MHPS was responsible for the supply of the power plant’s turbine units and associated equipment, while Elsewedy Electric’s scope of work included engineering and civil construction works, procuring balance-of-plant equipment and installing gas and steam turbines.

-Environmental Solutions and Consultancy (ESC) prepared an environmental and social impact assessment (ESIA) report for the project, while EDF Energy is serving as engineering consultant.
+The Environmental Solutions and Consultancy (ESC) prepared an environmental and social impact assessment (ESIA) report for the project, while EDF Energy served as engineering consultant.